swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 All Carpentries online events are set up such that participants can enter the room without the host being present.
 If you ever get an error message saying you can’t join the room because you’re not the host, please [contact The Carpentries staff](mailto:team@carpentries.org) immediately.

 ##### Host Abilities:
 - “Mute” is in the lower left.
 To mute other participants, the host can go to “Manage Participants”, hover over a participant’s name, and click “mute”.
+The host can also mute all participants at once.
 - When the room host clicks “End Meeting” a dialogue box appears with three options: “Cancel”, “Leave Meeting” and “End Meeting for All”.
 Be careful not to end the meeting if you are leaving the room while the event is still active.
 - Only the host has the ability to create “Breakout rooms”.
 The button for this is on the lower left.
 Breakout rooms can be assigned automatically.
 By default, participants will be assigned to the same groups each time breakout rooms are used.
 You can change participants assignments manually if desired.
 - The host can move between breakout rooms and can send messages to all rooms simultaneously.